certbot/certbot/docs/using.rst

 These plugins are not included in a default Certbot installation and must be installed separately.
 While the DNS plugins cannot currently be used with ``certbot-auto``, they are available in many OS package managers and as Docker images.

+Note that the names of the OS packages may not match the names of the plugins as listed below due to package naming standards.
+For example the package for the CloudflareDNS plugin is actually ``python3-certbot-dns-cloudflare``.

 Visit https://certbot.eff.org to learn the best way to use the DNS plugins on your system.

 Once installed, you can find documentation on how to use each plugin at: